-^[34] Represents American-style put options sold short in the over-the-counter market.
-These put options would have expired on January 18, 2019.
+45 Represents shares of Common Stock underlying American-style put options that were assigned.
+These put options had a strike price of \$10.00 and would have expired on January 18, 2019.

-^[35] Represents American-style put options sold short in the over-the-counter market.
-These put options would have expired on January 18, 2019.
+46 Represents shares of Common Stock underlying American-style put options that were assigned.
+These put options had a strike price of \$12.50 and would have expired on January 18, 2019.

-^[36] Represents American-style put options sold short in the over-the-counter market.
-These put options would have expired on December 21, 2018
+47 Represents American-style put options sold short in the over-the-counter market.
+These put options expired on February 15, 2019.